Souvenirs from Prague: 13 original gift ideas with Made in the Czech Republic label

 Rybička (“little fish”) is a cute pocket knife with a handle shaped like a fish.
 We all had one when we were kids.
 Not for defense or fights but for cutting things like branches, mushrooms, fruit, veggies or to spread butter over bread when camping.
 This is an absolutely cult Czech thing even nowadays.
 Like Swiss army knifes in Switzerland.
 The difference between these two knifes is that our Rybička only has two functions: to cut and to be cute.

-Price: ca 150 Kč (6 euro).
+Price: ca 180 CZK (7 euro).
 Where to buy it?
-The best location downtown is DIY shop Kutil Florenc, Sokolská 7, Prague 8.
+The best location downtown is DIY shop Kutil Florenc, SokolskĂĄ 7, Prague 8.
+Or a shop close to Charles Bridge called U Mostu Souvenir Shop.

 3. Alpa: healing souvenir from a pharmacy